Six candidates are seeking three open seats on the Beecher City village board in Tuesday's election.

 What are some of the things you hope to get accomplished if elected?

 Dail A. Schonschack: More trees, playground equipment and new water lines.

 Leslie C. Wood: Again, I would like to look at our infrastructure.
-I am not privy to the current boards plans but would like to see a 5 year and 10 year plan.
+I am not privy to the current board's plans but would like to see a five-year and 10-year plan.
 I do realize that we do have a very small budget but we also need to take advantage of grants and programs that are available.

 Louis V. Haslett: We need new water lines and better water pressure, maybe look into a better system.

 Christopher Haslett: To better the water system, so citizens can have a more reliable source of water year round.